marc0tjevp/Mango/README.md

 - Simple startup log script that logs stats from `package.json`

 ## Installation
-1. Clone the project with `git clone`
+1. Download the project as zip and extract it
 2. Go into the directory with `cd Mango`
 2. Run `npm i` to install all dependencies
 3. Run `npm start` or use `nodemon` to start the server